Nulhegan Band of the Coosuk Abenaki Nation: Leadership

 The Nulhegan Abenaki government is made up of a Chief (Sogomo), who is nominated by the councils and decided by election.
 The current chief of the Nulhegan is Chief Don Stevens.

-The legislative branch includes an elected Tribal Council of 5 to 13 members, all from within the tribe.
-The judicial branch is represented by an Elders Council.
-The government manages the tribe's land, activities, gatherings, and interacts with the state of Vermont in official matters.
+The legislative branch includes an elected Tribal Council of 11 members, all from within the tribe.
+The judicial branch is represented by an Elders Council of seven.
+The government manages the tribe's land, activities, and gatherings and interacts with the state of Vermont in official matters.

-Nonprofit organization
+Nonprofit organizations

 The Nulhegan Band founded a 501(c)(3) nonprofit organization called AHA "Abenaki Helping Abenaki" in 2006.
 In 2019, the Tides Foundation provided it with a grant of $50,000.

 Lucy Neel, based in Barton and Derby Line, Vermont, is the organization's registered agent.
 The current officers are: